-A B.A. in Sociology prepares students to pursue graduate study in sociology and in other related areas such as business, law, public policy, urban planning and social work.
-It also develops valuable skills in data analysis, social trend research, program evaluation and organizational management that are highly marketable for entry positions and occupational advancement in business and government agencies.
+A bachelor's degree in Sociology prepares students to pursue graduate study in sociology and in other related areas such as business, law, public policy, urban planning and social work.
+It also develops valuable skills in data analysis, social trend research, program evaluation and organizational management that are highly marketable for entry positions and occupational advancement in business, government agencies, and non-profit organizations.
+Sociology graduates enter a wide range of fields, from teaching to advocacy.

 - 1. General Education Requirements: (38-41 semester hours) Ethics Course Requirement (3) - 2.
-Foreign Language Requirement: (6 semester hours) - 3.
-Multicultural Requirement (3 semester hours) All courses that meet this requirement can be found on page 14.
-Courses from this list are noted in the major requirements below with an asterisk. - 4.
-Core Course Requirements: (18 semester hours) All courses must be completed with a grade of C or higher.
-Courses in the major cannot be taken pass/fail.
+Foreign Language Requirement: (6 semester hours)

+3. Multicultural Requirement (3 semester hours)

+All courses that meet this requirement can be found on page 12.
+Courses from this list are noted in the major requirements below with an asterisk.

+4. Core Course Requirements: (18 semester hours) All courses must be completed with a grade of C or higher.
+Courses in the major cannot be taken as pass/fail.

 SOCI 111 General Sociology (3)

 BIOL/PSYC/ Statistics for the Behavioral and

 SOCI 324 Natural Sciences (3)

 SOCI/PSYC 325 Research Design (3)

 SOCI 460 Classical Social Theory (3)

 SOCI 470 Contemporary Social Theory (3)

-k SOCI 495 Integrative Seminar (3)
+SOCI 495 Integrative Seminar (3)

-ciology Electives (24 semester hours)